Thomas Haney Secondary School

 - There is absolutely no smoking, or tobacco use on school grounds, as per provincial legislation.

-- To avoid congestion and in respect of our neighbours, students must not congregate nor leave any litter.
+- To avoid congestion and in respect of our neighbors, students must not congregate nor leave any litter.

 - Students who would like support or have concerns regarding smoking should see the drug and Alcohol Prevention Worker.